PYA3-PHYO/streamlit-example/README.md

-# Welcome to Aurora Vehicle type detection Project!
+# Welcome to Aurora Vehicle Type Detection Project!

 This web application utilizes the cutting-edge YOLOv8 object detection model to instantly recognize and classify vehicles in images